Common Experience Program Rollout

 Context

-Common Experience (CE) is a multi-year initiative to improve quality, consistency, and scalability across AFT products—targeting shorter learning curves and simpler, more usable experiences for Associates and Operators across the fulfillment network.
+Common Experience (CE) is a multi-year effort to improve consistency and usability across AFT products—reducing time-to-proficiency and making workflows easier to learn across the fulfillment network.

-Because AFT products are owned by autonomous teams with different constraints, stacks, and priorities, CE needed to operate as an adoption model.
-The program paired clear experience standards with reusable patterns and primitives, plus practical support mechanisms to help teams implement changes inside existing roadmaps.
+Because AFT products are owned by autonomous teams with different stacks, constraints, and priorities, CE required an adoption-driven model.
+Rather than mandate a single solution, the program paired clear standards with reusable patterns and practical support so teams could implement improvements within existing roadmaps.

 Vision and targets

 CE was framed as a three-year roadmap.
-By end of 2026, the program targets $250MM+ in annualized cost savings while reducing UI development effort by 25–35%.
+By the end of 2026, the program targeted $250MM+ in annualized cost savings and a 25–35% reduction in UI development effort through reuse and clearer standards.

-In 2024, the program targeted the first $5.3MM in annualized savings through a 3.75% improvement in cross-training time to proficiency in Pack, Decant, and Receive process paths.
-A secondary focus was saving an estimated 115 SDE weeks by expanding reusable UX primitives for engineering teams.
+In 2024, the initial target was $5.3MM in annualized savings, driven by a 3.75% improvement in time-to-proficiency for Pack, Decant, and Receive process paths.
+A secondary goal was saving approximately 115 SDE weeks by expanding reusable UX primitives for engineering teams.

 Approach